Getting Out

 Acts 12:1–12:19; Acts 16:23–34

-The story of Peter being freed from prison is often used when talking about the of praying for .
+The story of Peter being freed from prison is often used when talking about the power of praying for .
 Even scientific studies have shown a correlation between a person being prayed for and improvements in health.
 There is power in prayer.

 There is also power in being freed from prison, especially the prison of our own minds and hearts.
 I’ve been thinking these last few days about my time with Celebrate Recovery (CR).
 CR is a re-Christianized version of Alcoholics Anonymous (AA), which was originally Christian.